OCHA-DAP/hdx-python-scraper/doc/main.md

         regional_first=False,
     )

-The first parameter of `update_regional` is a dictionary of outputs such as to Google Sheets, Excel or JSON.
-The second is the regional rows obtained from `get_regional_rows`.
-The third optional parameter is the `toplevel_rows` obtained from `get_toplevel_rows`.
-The fourth optional parameter, `toplevel_hxltags` specifies top level data to include.
+The first parameter of `update_regional` is the regional rows obtained from `get_regional_rows`.
+The second optional parameter is the `toplevel_rows` obtained from `get_toplevel_rows`.
+The third optional parameter, `toplevel_hxltags` specifies top level data to include.
 It will correspond to one row in the regional output.
 The last parameter `toplevel` defaults to "allregions" and is used as the region name.

-The first parameter of `update_toplevel` is a dictionary of outputs such as to Google Sheets, Excel or JSON.
-The second is the `toplevel_rows` obtained from `get_toplevel_rows`.
-The third optional parameter is the `tab` to update and defaults to "allregions".
-The fourth optional parameter is the `regional_rows` (obtained from `get_regional_rows`) from which data for the admin given by the sixth optional parameter `regional_adm` is extracted.
-The specific regional columns to include is given by the seventh optional parameter `regional_hxltags`.
+The first parameter of `update_toplevel` is the `toplevel_rows` obtained from `get_toplevel_rows`.
+The second optional parameter is the `tab` to update and defaults to "allregions".
+The third optional parameter is the `regional_rows` (obtained from `get_regional_rows`) from which data for the admin given by the fourth optional parameter `regional_adm` is extracted.
+The specific regional columns to include is given by the fifth optional parameter `regional_hxltags`.
 The last parameter `regional_first` which  defaults to `False` specifies whether columns from regional data are put in front of columns from top level data.

 ### Sources

-There is an `update_sources` function to update source information and it is set up as
+There is an `update_sources` method in the Writer class to update source information and it is used as follows:
-follows:

-    update_sources(
-        runner,
-        outputs,
+    writer.update_sources(
         additional_sources=configuration["additional_sources"],
         names=names,
         secondary_runner=None,